steliostss/embedded_feup/noted.md

 The compiler’s optimization options should be reviewed and selected carefully in order to ensure that an appropriate balance between execution speed and code size has been obtained

 ### Helix
-Helix QAC is a commercial static code analysis software tool
+Helix QAC is a commercial static code analysis software tool.
+You can see here, you have the code on the top left, and the report on the bottom, referencing every rule.